JakuJ/raise-vscode/README.md

 ### Language server

-The [rsl-language-server](https://github.com/JakuJ/rsl-language-server) binary should be in your `PATH` as well.
+The [rsl-language-server](https://github.com/JakuJ/rsl-language-server) binary should be in your `PATH` for the language server integration to work.